 At the beginning of the Oslo Process, Argentina supported technical solutions to the cluster munition problem, noting that it was developing a new generation of cluster munitions with low failure rates.
 It supported a definition that would have exempted cluster munitions containing submunitions equipped with self-destruct mechanisms.
 During the process, Argentina’s position evolved into support for a broad definition prohibiting all cluster munitions and a total ban without exceptions.
 Argentina strongly objected to Article 21 of the convention and has long described this interoperability provision as a potential loophole allowing for cluster munition use.

 Argentina has participated as an observer in every meeting of the convention, including the First Review Conference in Dubrovnik, Croatia in 2015, intersessional meetings held in 2011–2014 and regional workshops.
-At the Ninth Meeting of States Parties in Geneva in September 2019, Argentina said that its position on staying outside the convention has not changed and said it participates in the treaty meetings to be “consistent with national policy on the matter.”
+Most recently, it attended the first part of the convention’s Second Review Conference held virtually in November 2020, where it reiterated its position on staying outside the convention has not changed and said it participates in the treaty meetings to be “consistent with national policy on the matter.”